RajKulk16/Google-SVHN-Prediction-using-DeepNet-CNN/README.md

-# Google SVHN Prediction using DeepNet CNN
+# Google SVHN Prediction using LeNet-5 and DeepNet CNN

 Street View House Numbers (SVHN) is a real-world image dataset obtained from house numbers in Google Street View images.